kk-engineer/low-level-design/lld_assignments/factory/simple_factory/README.md

 2. Implement the `NotificationFactory` class that implements the Simple Factory pattern.
 Add a method to create notifications based on `NotificationType` and other parameters.

-3. Run the provided test cases in the `NotificationTest` class to verify the correctness of your implementation.
+3. Run the provided test cases in the `TestNotificationService` class to verify the correctness of your implementation.
 The tests will check if all notifications have a common parent class and if the factory class can correctly create notifications based on the notification type, recipient, and message.

+`Important`: Use PyCharm IDE to run the test cases, else you may get the following error when you run the tests - `ImportError: attempted relative import with no known parent package`